looker-open-source/bqml_semantic_search_block/README.md

 ## Tutorial

-A comprehensive tutorial can be found in the repository ([link to tutorial]).
+A comprehensive tutorial can be found here ([link to tutorial]).
 It covers:

-Configuring the block.
+* Configuring the block.
-Understanding the semantic search views.
+* Understanding the semantic search views.
-Creating and using the product embeddings model.
+* Creating and using the product embeddings model.
-Generating product embeddings.
+* Generating product embeddings.
-Indexing embeddings for efficient search.
+* Indexing embeddings for efficient search.
-Creating visualizations based on search results.
+* Creating visualizations based on search results.
-Next Steps & Enhancements
+* Next Steps & Enhancements

-Parameter Optimization: Explore strategies for fine-tuning semantic search parameters for specific datasets.
-Result Visualization: Experiment with ways to effectively visualize semantic search results within Looker dashboards.
-Embedding Refinement: Investigate how to improve the quality and relevance of data embeddings.
 ---

 #### Want to contribute?